-After a year working on projects like Kate Winslet's birthday and an event that required getting an Elephant on a boat in the Maldives, I realised I needed more from my career.
+After working on projects like Kate Winslet's birthday and an event that required getting an Elephant on a boat in the Maldives, I decided I couldn't plan parties forever.
 So I applied to go to Watford a week before the course was due to start.

 Somehow I got in - a miracle considering I didn't have this thing called 'a portfolio' that every other applicant had.

 In my first two years in Advertising I was an Art Director.
-I was fortunate enough to work freelance at Lean Mean Fighting Machine, Atomic, Mccann Erickson, BBH, adam&eve/DDB and Saatchi & Saatchi.
+I was fortunate enough to work on short-term contracts at Lean Mean Fighting Machine, Atomic, Mccann Erickson, BBH, adam&eve/DDB and Saatchi & Saatchi.

 I then went to work at M&C Saatchi as a fully integrated, single Copywriter, working primarily on The House of Peroni with the Head of Design.
-I also won the The Scottish Referendum account which led to them you know, winning the Scottish Referendum.
+I was part of the team that won the The Scottish Referendum account which led to them you know, winning the Scottish Referendum.